isomerpages/moe-corporationpri/_about-us/School Rules.md

 **Policy On The Use Of The Internet**
 -------------------------------------

-Corporation Primary School is well equipped with computers in the computer laboratories.
-Computers are used as a tool in teaching and learning with the aim to facilitate learning through the use of information technology.
+Corporation Primary School is well equipped with devices such as computers and iPads in the computer laboratories.
+Devices are used as a tool in teaching and learning with the aim to facilitate learning through the use of information technology.

-The Internet is an extremely rich resource both for learning and for recreation.
-We encourage pupils to make effective use of the rich information and resources available on the Internet both for study and for recreation.
+The Internet is an extremely rich resource both for learning and for interaction.
+We encourage pupils to make effective use of the rich information and resources available on the Internet both for study and for interaction.
 We also encourage pupils to develop the appropriate skills and understanding that will enable them to use these resources well and safely, as well as the ability to analyse and evaluate the resources they find.
-These skills will be fundamental in the society our pupils will be entering.
-Pupils are encouraged to make use of both the world wide web and email.
+These new media literacy skills will be fundamental in the society our pupils will be entering.

-To prevent children having access to any materials on the Internet which may be illegal, defamatory, inaccurate, obscene or offensive, the school’s internet access will only be permitted whilst they are supervised by the teachers or IT trainers.

-The school has built and maintained a site on the world wide web.
-Pupils whose work or images appear on the school’s website will be identified only by the first names.
-Should any parent or guardian particularly wish their child’s name or photograph not to appear on the school’s website, their wish will be respected.

 Children using the school’s computing facilities will be expected to comply with the following rules.
 Failure to abide by the rules may result in a temporary or permanent ban on the pupil’s use of the facilities.

-*   I will only use the Internet when I am being supervised by a teacher / IT trainer.

-*   I will not email or display offensive messages or pictures.

-*   I will not send emails or make entries on social networks using obscene language.

-*   I will not send emails or make entries on social networks which annoy, insult or attack other people.

-*   I will not do anything that might cause damage to computers or data stored on computers.

-*   I will respect the copyright of other people’s work and will not copy or download anything that belongs to someone else without their permission.

-*   I will respect other people’s work and not use people’s passwords or interfere with their work or files.

-*   I will not deliberately waste limited resources.
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not play games during lessons unless instructed otherwise by my teacher for teaching and learning purposes.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not surf the Internet without guidance from my teacher during lessons.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will keep my password a secret and not share it with anyone.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not share my personal information (e.g. address, phone number, pictures) with anyone online.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will obey the terms of use of social media platforms use (e.g. age restrictions) and I will not have accounts on any social media platforms.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will take care to check for reliability and accuracy of information that I access and note that the content of some websites may not be correct or truthful.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not download, copy or share videos, music, pictures or other people’s work without permission.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will report any online encounters with strangers to a trusted adult immediately.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not harm, bully or say unkind words to others.</p>
+<p style="margin: 0px 0px 1em; outline: 0px; padding: 0px; line-height: 22.4px; ">•	I will not take and post a picture or video of others without their permission.</p>

+The school has built and maintained this website on the world wide web.
+Pupils whose work or images appear on the school’s website will be identified only by their first names.
+Should any parent or guardian particularly wish their child’s name or photograph not to appear on the school’s website, they may email the school principal to make that request.